Central Minnesota District Tournament

 I am a coach at Washburn Highschool where I have been working since 2021.

-I debater for a total of 6 years before I decided to stop debating.
+I debated for a total of 6 years before I decided to stop debating.
 4 were in high school at Glenbrook South and 2 at the University of Minnesota.
 I have qualified for the TOC once and the NDT twice

 TLDR